Chemotherapy: How It Works and How You'll Feel

 - Hair loss

-Longer-lasting side effects can include sexual and fertility problems, and possible organ damage.
+Longer-lasting side effects can include sexual and fertility problems and nerve damage.

-Talk to your doctor about what to expect on the day of treatment as well as after treatment is over.
-Your doctor can help you manage your side effects.
+There are almost always ways to handle these problems to help you feel better.
+Talk to your doctor about what to expect on the day of treatment as well as after it’s over.